-As a MOJO Photographer, you’ll submit 7 photo sets and 2 videos in total throughout your semester abroad (your videos and 2 photo sets will be turned into a blog post with a small written component).
-Due dates vary depending on your program, you can find your personal timeline in your tracking sheet on Sharepoint.
+As a MOJO Photographer, you’ll submit 5 photo sets and 2 videos in total throughout your semester abroad (your videos and 2 of the photo sets will be turned into blog posts with a small written component).
+Due dates vary depending on your program, and you can find your personal timeline in your tracking sheet on Google Drive.
 The most important thing to remember when you’re creating your content: Have fun with it!

 Topic List A

 Tell your story